-To evaluate the strategies from above, we took a snapshot of the Sality [9] botnet obtained from BMS throughout of 21st to 28th April 2021.
+To evaluate the strategies from above, we took a snapshot of the Sality [9] botnet obtained from BMS throughout of 21st to 28th April 2021, if not stated otherwise.

 5.1 Load Balancing

 To evaluate the real-world applicability of IP based partitioning, we will partition the dataset containing 1595 distinct IP addresses among 2, 4, 6, and 10 crawlers and verify if the work is about evenly distributed between crawlers.